greenwind89/skebuilder/README.md

 Add a template in to Skebuilder

  + Create a template file int /lib/template, copy all file you want to make it template into new created file

+ + Replace string with appropriate substitution or create a new one and  follow add a replacement steps as below

+Add a replacement.
+After creating a new template, you need to add some replacement into for exmaple: ReplacementPhpfox

+	+ Define the vocabulary to substitute in ReplacementPhpfox, to make it integerity, all vocabulary in $matching_array are valid subtitution, so you need to add your new one into this.
+Don't worry about [skebuilder:], system will add it automatically into vacabulary

+	+ Add substituation vocab and coressponding value by for ex: $this->addKeyValueIntoReplacementList('module_name', $this->context->getModuleName());.
+Hint: using context object to retrieve value for replacement

+	+ You should also add a unittest as in ReplacementPhpfoxTest for new added replacement

+ HOw to test easily the template